limako/rpi-arduino/_episodes/06-serial.md

 ---
 title: "Using Serial Connections"
-teaching: 0
+teaching: 30
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How can Arduino programs use the serial interace?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Receive data from the Arduino."
+- "Send data to the Arduino."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "A serial connection is birectional."
+- "Serial connections exchange individual bytes."
+- "Higher-level functions can help parse serial input."
 ---

 The Arduino uses a serial connection to receive the uploaded programs from the Raspberry Pi.
 But it can also exchange data via the serial connection while programs are running.
+The basic serial functions are [well documented](https://www.arduino.cc/reference/en/language/functions/communication/serial/).

-The connection is bi-directional, so you can exchange data from the Arduino -- or send information to it.
+The serial connection is bi-directional, so you can both receive data from the Arduino and send information to it.
 By adding just a couple of lines, we can see what the potentiometer is actually set to.

 ~~~
 int led = 13;